 Most are fairly compact and are a good choice for small kitchens with limited counter space.

 If you live in a larger household you might want a toaster that can brown four slices at once, though it can be tricky to find one that browns all four slices evenly.

-They are less common, but are a good compromise for those who want to toast four slices but don’t have room for a bulky appliance, as they have a slimmer profile.
+They are less common, but are a good compromise for those who want to toast four slices at once but don’t have room for a bulky appliance, as they have a slimmer profile.

-Standard toaster features
+Best toaster features to consider

-- Cancel – stops the toasting cycle
+Cancel – stops the toasting cycle

-- Defrost – for toasting frozen bread
+Defrost – for toasting frozen bread

-- Reheat – quickly warms up your toast
+Reheat – quickly warms up your toast

-- Crumb tray – captures any stray crumbs.
-Empty at least weekly if you use your toaster every day.
+Crumb tray – captures any stray crumbs.
+Empty at least weekly if you use your toaster every day

 Extra toaster features to look out for